Gabriel Kahane: Musical theater

 Gabriel Kahane began to work in theater in New York City after winning a Kennedy Center American College Theater Festival Award for Straight Man, which he wrote in college.
 He worked with New York theater company Les Freres Corbusier, music directing A Very Merry Unauthorized Children's Scientology Pageant and the LA production of Bloody Bloody Andrew Jackson for Michael Friedman and Alex Timbers.

 His musical February House, commissioned by The Public Theater, told the story of a Brooklyn World War II-era commune, where W.H.
 Auden, Gypsy Rose Lee, Benjamin Britten, Peter Pears, Carson McCullers, Jane Bowles, and Paul Bowles all lived together.

-His album The Ambassador was staged at Brooklyn Academy of Music (BAM) in 2014–2015 by Tony-award winner John Tiffany with set design by Tony-award winner Christine Jones.
-In 2017, Kahane returned to BAM to present a multi-media solo concert of his album Book of Travelers, directed by Tony-award winner Daniel Fish.
+His album The Ambassador was staged at Brooklyn Academy of Music (BAM) in 2014–2015 by Tony Award winner John Tiffany with set design by Tony Award winner Christine Jones.
+In 2017, Kahane returned to BAM to present a multi-media solo concert of his album Book of Travelers, directed by Tony Award nominee Daniel Fish.

 Kahane has been commissioned by the Signature Theatre (Arlington, Virginia) and The Public Theater in New York City and is currently under commission for new pieces for both theaters.

+In September 2024, Kahane performed two of his albums, Book of Travelers and Magnificent Bird, in rep at Playwrights Horizons in New York City.

 Personal life

 Kahane spent much of his career in Brooklyn, New York City.
 In March, 2020, Kahane moved to Portland, Oregon.
 He currently performs his original songs in venues across the United States.

-An accomplished scholastic chess player, Gabriel achieved the title of “Expert” at age 14.
+An accomplished scholastic chess player, Gabriel achieved the title of "Expert" at age 14.